 - Disclosures or information may be received from pupils, parents or other members of the public.
 We recognise that those who disclose such information may do so with difficulty, having chosen carefully to whom they speak.
 Accordingly, all staff will handle disclosures with sensitivity.
-Such information cannot remain confidential and staff will immediately communicate what they have been told to the designated person and make, date and sign a written record. - Staff will not investigate but will, wherever possible, elicit enough information to pass on to the designated person in order that he/she can make an informed decision of what to do next.
+Such information cannot remain confidential and staff will immediately communicate what they have been told to the designated person by completing a CPOMs incident referral form. - Staff will not investigate but will, wherever possible, elicit enough information to pass on to the designated person in order that he/she can make an informed decision of what to do next.